yanatan16/yanatan16.github.io/_posts/2023-03-11-barkley-marathons-2023-race-report.markdown

 - Sherpa John Lacroix started and continues to direct the Niwot's Challenge in Colorado.
 This race showed me that I have a knack for off-trail navigation.
 It allowed me to get a taste of what the Barkley involves in a closer environment.
 - Nickademus was an excellent coach for the last year.
 I am deeply thankful for his guidance and support, along with the heavy training that pushed me to new heights.
 I won't forget the lessons I learned training this past year.
 - My PT, Michael (Red Hammer Rehab), was so integral to staying healthy this past year.
 I have learned a lot and I really appreciate his flexibility.
 I booked multiple appointments with less than 24 hours notice, and he was always happy to help troubleshoot a new issue.
 - My wife, who I married only 9 days before Barkley started, has been the best support a man could ask for.
 Her unwaivering support of me has allowed me to achieve higher and farther than was previously possible.
+She even alleviated the anxiety I had about getting my license plate and took care of that for me.
 I am so thankful for her and our relationship.
 I will be spending the next months trying to give her some semblance of the support she has given me during my training.
 - Thanks laz.
 Thanks for giving me a chance.